Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): Grassroots Logic Programs

-\begin{proposition}[SO Preservation] If the initial goal $G_0$ satisfies SO, then every goal in the GLP run satisfies SO. \end{proposition}
+\begin{restatable}[SO Preservation]{proposition}{propSOPreservation} If the initial goal $G_0$ satisfies SO, then every goal in a proper cGLP run satisfies SO. \end{restatable}

-\begin{proposition}[Monotonicity] In any GLP run, if unit goal $A$ can reduce with clause $C$ at step $i$, then either an instance of $A$ has been reduced by step $j > i$, or an instance of $A$ can still reduce with $C$ at step $j$. \end{proposition}
+\begin{restatable}[Monotonicity]{proposition}{propMonotonicity} In any proper cGLP run, if unit goal $A$ can reduce with clause $C$ at step $i$, then either an instance of $A$ has been reduced by step $j > i$, or an instance of $A$ can still reduce with $C$ at step $j$. \end{restatable}